LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 as-is to the generated Prolog file.
 With Prolog modules, it is assumed that the module code starts with a ``module/1-2`` directive and ends at the end of the file.
-There is no module ending directive which would allowed us to define more than one module per file.
+There is no module ending directive which would allow us to define more than one module per file.
 In fact, most if not all Prolog module systems always define a single module per file.
-Some of them mandate that the ``module/1-2`` directive be the first term on a source file.
+Some of them mandate that the ``module/1-2`` directive be the first term in a source file.
 As such, when the Logtalk compiler finds a ``module/1-2`` directive, it assumes that all code that follows until the end of the file belongs to the module.